Schema classes

 Type compatibility constraints

-TypeScript enforces type compatibility when you override properties.
-You can make a type more specific, but you cannot change it to an incompatible type:
+TypeScript enforces that a re-declared property's type is compatible with the base class's type.
+You can narrow a type, but you cannot change it to an incompatible one.

-// ✅ Valid: string can be narrowed to a union type
+// Valid: narrow string to a union type

 @column()

-// ✅ Valid: any can be narrowed to a specific type
+// Valid: narrow any to a specific type

 @column()